TOS Council Election

 Early Career Councilor

 Dr. Hilary Palevsky is a marine biogeochemist and Assistant Professor in the Department of Earth and Environmental Sciences at Boston College.
-Her research combines field measurements at sea, autonomous sensor data, satellite observations, and global climate model simulations to investigate how the ocean’s biological carbon pump and role in the global carbon cycle.
-Prior to her current position at Boston College, Dr. Palevsky earned her Ph.D. in Oceanography and a Graduate Certificate in Climate Science at the University of Washington, completed a Postdoctoral Scholarship in Marine Chemistry at the Woods Hole Oceanographic Institution, and taught at Wellesley College and The Evergreen State College.
+Her research combines seagoing fieldwork, laboratory measurements, autonomous sensor data, and global climate model simulations to investigate the interactions between biological, physical, and chemical processes in the marine carbon cycle.
+Her research group’s current projects span from the subpolar North Atlantic Ocean to a coastal salt marsh in New Jersey.
+Prior to her current position at Boston College, Dr. Palevsky earned her PhD in Oceanography and a Graduate Certificate in Climate Science at the University of Washington, completed a Postdoctoral Scholarship in Marine Chemistry at the Woods Hole Oceanographic Institution, and taught at Wellesley College and The Evergreen State College.

 Ocean Data Science Councilor

 As the Data Solutions Architect at Schmidt Ocean Institute, Corinne Bassin leads the implementation of SOI’s data strategy, increasing the availability and accessibility of data, building automated data systems, and promoting open science in the earth observation community.
 Corinne has worked in both private and public sectors with experience in oceanography, scientific programming, software development, data science, and geospatial analytics.
 She has a B.S. in Math/Applied Science from U.C.
 Los Angeles and an M.S. in Interdisciplinary Marine Science from U.C.
 Santa Barbara.
 Corinne has worked on the development and implementation of data systems across the data pipeline including collection, transformation, analysis, product creation, and dissemination.